DevOps-Represent/devopsgirls-bootcamp3/3-1-CodeStar-EC2.md

 sudo apt-get install git
 ```

-- For **all platform** to confirm the installation was successful by typing:
+- For **all platforms**, confirm the installation was successful by typing:

 ```javascript
 git --version